 In Lavender v The Queen (2005) 222 CLR 67, the High Court found that the degree of negligence must be at least as high as recklessness.

-Australian courts have been loath to impose positive obligations on individuals when it comes to assisting other.
+Australian courts have been loath to impose positive obligations on individuals when it comes to assisting others.
 However, the courts have found that liability for manslaughter may arise in the following situations.

 - where the defendant had a legal obligation to care for the deceased – eg was a parent or carer – and failed to do so; Russell VLR 59.